louisdtb/bowl/README.md

 ## Background / Overview

-Bowl is a fictional food order menu designed and built by Louis de Tilly.
+Bowl is a fictional food order menu designed and built in React by Louis de Tilly.
 The goal was to create a modern and well-designed digital menu prototype.

 This repo is for showcasing purposes only.